martinreynaert/HitPaRank/README.md

 This column immediately would give stats on the number of paragraphs retrieved per book.
 We surmise it may also facilitate work into studying how the author's ideas developed over time.

-This column too is a later addition to HitPaRank, not available at the time of the study.
+This column is a later addition to HitPaRank, not available at the time of the study.

 **Paragraph_Reference** : This is the actual reference to the paragraph in the whole corpus, specifying the full input file name supplemented by the sequence number of the paragraph within that file.